anthonyrisinger/cga/README.md

 - Computational overhead for individual operations
 - Conceptual complexity requiring significant learning investment

 The next chapter will detail the conformal embedding concretely, showing exactly how Euclidean objects map to null vectors and how to implement the fundamental operations.
 We'll provide practical algorithms for converting between representations and demonstrate how the theoretical unification translates to working code.
+While this deterministic model provides powerful architectural benefits, its integration with the probabilistic methods required by many modern systems remains an open and critical challenge for the practitioner.

 Remember: conformal geometry is a powerful option in your computational toolkit, not a universal solution.
 Choose it when its strengths align with your system's requirements, not because it promises mathematical elegance.
 The best geometry for your application is the one that solves your specific problems efficiently.

 ---

-*Understanding the conformal embedding concretely requires seeing how familiar objects become citizens of this extended space.*
+*Next, we'll discover how every Euclidean transformation—rotation, translation, scaling, and more—becomes a simple sandwich product with a versor.*

-### Chapter 5: Citizenship on the Null Cone: The Conformal Representation
+### Chapter 5: The Conformal Representation: A Deterministic Geometric Model

 This chapter's goal is straightforward: we'll show how to embed 3D Euclidean objects into 5D conformal space to enable unified geometric computations.
 This embedding trades memory overhead—5 floats per point instead of 3—for computational uniformity.
 It's a worthwhile tradeoff when your system handles diverse geometric operations, though not always optimal for specialized tasks.
+It is critical to note from the outset that the model presented here is deterministic; it provides a powerful language for precise geometric configurations.
+The significant challenge of representing probabilistic uncertainty will be addressed once this foundational model is established.

 The embedding we'll explore linearizes distance relationships by lifting points onto a carefully chosen surface in higher dimensions.
 This isn't mysticism; it's a concrete technique that transforms nonlinear distance calculations into linear inner products, enabling architectural simplifications that often justify the overhead.